baberrehman/baberrehman.github.io/index.md

 necessity of political and religious theories.
 I am always open for such kind of (meaningful) discussions.

+Imagin a world where everything is formally verified!

 ## Academics

 1. *PhD Computer Science* (Sep'18 - present) <br />